jamesbaldwin05/data-science-teaching-cosine/modules/beginner/02_maths_for_data_science.md

 - **Orthogonal Sets**: If the dot product of two vectors is 0, they are said to be orthogonal.
 Geometrically this can be thought of as the two vectors being perpendicular, since $\arccos(0)=\dfrac{\pi}{2}$.
 A set of vectors {$\vec{v_1}, \vec{v_2}, ...., \vec{v_n}$} is called an orthogonal set if every single pair of vectors in the set are orthogonal to each other.
 This means every vector in the set points in independent directions and orthogonal sets are always linearly independent.

 - **Orthonormal Sets**: If each vector in an orthogonal set has unit length, the set is called an orthonormal set.
 These are useful for simplifying and speeding up computation.
-There are algorithms such as the Gram-Schmidt procedure that form a orthonormal set from a set of linearly independent vectors.
+There are algorithms such as the Gram-Schmidt procedure that form an orthonormal set from a set of linearly independent vectors.

 - **Projection**: The projection of a vector onto another vector tells us how much of the first vector lies in the direction of the second.
 For $\vec{a} = [a_1, a_2, a_3]$ and $\vec{b} = [b_1, b_2, b_3]$, the projection of $\vec{a}$ onto $\vec{b}$ is calculated by the formula: